etiennedoidic/infection_risk_calculator/README.md

 ## Opening up the project
 The source codes for the calculator are located in /src/calculator.
 To see the notebook containing the underlying logic and sample runnings for the calculator, open calculator_walkthrough in /notebooks.
+Note there are actual codes in the notebook, because the purpose of this project is to create an infection estimation algorithm that's clear to users and easily understanable by users.
+It's important to show what the algorithm does for each steps.

 To use run.py in command line, input python run.py [targets].

 We currently have the following targets available:

 More information of those sample runs can be found in the calculator walkthrough notebooks mentioned above.

 ### Responsibilities